LARRC/home/intersectional-issues.md

 ### What is intersectionality?
 - TedTalk by Kimberle Crenshaw, who developed the theory of intersectionality: <a href="https://www.ted.com/talks/kimberle_crenshaw_the_urgency_of_intersectionality">The Urgency of Intersectionality</a> (18 min)
-- A Time history article on the theory of intersectionality: <a href='https://time.com/5560575/intersectionality-theory/ '>What Is Intersectionality?
+- Time history article: <a href='https://time.com/5560575/intersectionality-theory/
+'>What Is Intersectionality?
 A Brief History of the Theory</a>

 ### Feminism / #sayhername